Labour ‘apologises to the people of Rochdale’ after George Galloway victory

 The surprise runner-up was independent candidate David Tully, a political newcomer, who secured more than 6,600 votes.

-Mr Danczuk secured a little more than 6% of the vote, coming sixth behind Mr Ali, the former Labour candidate.

-Independent candidate William Howarth agreed with Mr Tice that there had been an “element of intimidation” during the campaign.
+Independent candidate William Howarth agreed that there had been an “element of intimidation” during the campaign.

 But Mr Galloway denied his supporters had engaged in any intimidation, and claimed on Sky News that Mr Tice had invited him to be a Reform UK candidate in a recent by-election.